tlswg/tls13-spec/draft-ietf-tls-tls13.md

 record_overflow
 : A TLSCiphertext record was received that had a length more than 2^14+2048 bytes, or a record decrypted to a TLSPlaintext record with more than 2^14 bytes.
-This message is always fatal and should never be observed in communication between proper implementations (except when messages were corrupted in the network).
+This alert is always fatal and should never be observed in communication between proper implementations (except when messages were corrupted in the network).